 About the author

 Mary Young is a partner in Kingsley Napley’s Dispute Resolution team.
-She is an active member of the firm’s Diversity and Inclusion and LGBT & Allies networks.
+She is an active member of the firm’s Diversity and Inclusion and LGBTQ & Allies networks.